swastik-akhil/Sehat-Samvad/README.md

 # Sehat Samvad 🩹

+#Change your branch to dev to see more features

 Introducing a sleek **appointment scheduler** crafted with *Node.js*, *Express*, and *MongoDB*.
 This user-friendly app prioritizes security 🔒, employing advanced password protection for patients, doctors, and administrators.
 It ensures a seamless experience by sending helpful email reminders 📧 for password resets and new appointments 📅.

 Access rights are uniquely granted through cookies 🍪, providing admins with special privileges 👑, while customized permissions cater to patients, doctors, and admins.
 The app is designed for ease, featuring straightforward logins, efficient sorting, and a special touch for doctors with diverse areas of expertise 🩺.